nandoflorestan/kerno/README.rst

 large applications, I encourage you to watch a couple of Uncle Bob Martin's talks on this subject -- easily found on the Internet.

-Anyway, good architecture is about decoupling.
-Now I am going to tell you why you should decouple 1) your web framework and 2) your data persistence.
+Good software architecture is about decoupling.
+The main message of the Clean Architecture seems to be, decouple your business logic from any dependencies, so your large project can survive these (swapping them with less effort).

+Kerno is just a set of whatever tools might have been missing for you to build the core of your app in that way.
+You can use only the parts you value.
+In fact, it doesn't matter if you use the Kerno library, what is important is for you to understand:

+- that automated testing is necessary today (non-negotiable),
+- that function purity makes automated testing possible or easy,
+- that decoupling is important for the future of your project,
+- and that finding the right abstractions can be difficult.

+The main inspiration for the *implementation* of Kerno is the Pyramid web framework because it is so well architected.
+It managed to avoid the global variables that plague Flask and Django while providing the best application composition method of all these frameworks.
+Sometimes I think Kerno is doing little more than bringing parts of Pyramid out of the web framework in a composable way.

+We require Python >= 3.5 because we are type annotating our functions so you can use mypy if you like.

 Action (or Service) layer
 =========================

+Now I am going to tell you why you should decouple 1) your web framework and 2) your data persistence.

 Do not conflate the core of your app -- the business rules -- with usage of a web framework.
 You may want to switch web frameworks in the future,